Cloudboy

 Cloudboy was an electronic music group from Dunedin, New Zealand, that recorded and performed between 1995 and 2003.
 Their music is described as dark and introspective, mixed with occasionally upbeat songs.
 The band had three main members, Demarnia Lloyd as lead vocalist, Johannes Contag on keyboards, and Craig Monk with other instruments.
 Chris O'Connor was with the group on drums between 2001 and 2003.
-They then moved to Wellington for their third record Down at the End of the Garden.
+They then moved to Wellington for their debut studio album Down at the End of the Garden.

 The band developed as a continuation of the group Mink.
 Lloyd in 2001 stated that "Mink was more poppy and loud and dance, whereas Cloudboy was a bit more introspective.
 Mink was a collective, Cloudboy is a band."

 Early recordings

 Demarnia Lloyd began writing music for Cloudboy in 1994.
 This was released in a self-titled mini-album in 1995 and the single "Little Prince" in 1996, both through the Infinite Regress label.
 In 1996, they also released the singles "Pet" and "You Set Me on Fire" through Flying Nun Records.